ksu-cs-textbooks/cis400/content/2-desktop-development/02-element-tree/05-resources.md

 <TextBlock Text="{StaticResource StringToDisplay}">
 ```

 As long as that element is a descendant of the element the resource is declared on, it will be used in the property.
 In this case, we'll display the string "Hello World!" in the `TextBlock`.
 Note that we have to use the `x:Key` property to identify the resource, and repeat the key in the `"{StaticResource StringToDisplay}"`.
-The curly braces and the `StaticResource` both need to be there (techncally, they are setting up a _data binding_, which we'll talk about in a future chapter).
+The curly braces and the `StaticResource` both need to be there (technically, they are setting up a _data binding_, which we'll talk about in a future chapter).

 We can declare any kind of type as a resource and make it available in our XAML this way.
 F